July 29, 2021 9 min read

-Also, you can split your sessions by a combination of these three tactics!First off, the most popular way to split up strength training is to split by major muscle group.
+But this is just the beginning, because you can split your sessions by a wide-variety of combinations of these three tactics!One of the most popular ways to split up strength training is by major muscle group.

-For example, someone doing a 5-day split will work their chest and arms on Monday, back and shoulders on Tuesday, Abs and glutes on Wednesday, Legs on Thursday, and Calves on Friday.
+For example, someone doing a 5-day split could train their chest Monday, back on Tuesday, Shoulders on Wednesday, Legs on Thursday, and arms on Friday.

 Eddie Hall is an excellent example of someone who splits their workouts by muscle group.

 The second way to split training is by body part.
 Workout splitting by body part is similar to workout splitting by muscle group.

 There are eleven main body parts to work out:

 For example, someone doing a 3-day split will work their chest, biceps, and triceps on Monday; forearms, shoulders, and back on Wednesday; then their entire lower body on Friday.
 Again, this is just one of the many ways you can split by body part.